gcallah/BookReviews/holston.md

 Political theorists have recently devoted a great amount of attention to justifying political decisions based on theories of "public reason" or "deliberative democracy."
-The impetus for this focus has been the realization that defending choices simply upon a "most people agreed to this, therefore it is OK" basis is clearly flawed: e.g., simply because the majority in some polity agree that redheads are bad and should be avoided does not render a law to exile all of them just.
+The impetus for this focus has been the realization that defending choices simply the basis that "most people agreed to this, therefore it is OK" is clearly flawed: e.g., simply because the majority in some polity agree that redheads are bad and should be avoided does not render a law to exile all of them just.

 To roughly characterize the "deliberative" turn, these theorists have argued that a law or policy is only valid if it